-This section provides a variety of articles and papers that explain how the Reserve Bank uses monetary policy to maintain price stability.
+This section provides a variety of resources that explain how the Reserve Bank uses monetary policy to maintain price stability.

 Explaining Monetary Policy (PDF